ruby-mutiny/metamorpher/README.md

  # [KEY, VALUE] -> ...
 ```

-### Refactorers
+### Transformers

-Refactorers are [rewriters](#rewriters) that are specialised for rewriting program source code.
-A refactorer parses a program's source code, rewrites the source code, and returns the unparsed, rewritten source code.
+Transformers are [rewriters](#rewriters) that are specialised for rewriting program source code.
+A transformer parses a program's source code, rewrites the source code, and returns the unparsed, rewritten source code.

+Metamorpher provides two types of transformers:

+* Refactorers - refactorers produce a single transformed program in which all occurrences of a pattern are replaced
+* Mutators - mutators produce a set of transformed programs where each program has a single occurrence of a pattern is replaced

+For example, for the pattern `1 + 1` and the replacement `2`, a refactorer applied to `(1 + 1) * (1 + 1)` will produce `(2) * (2)` whereas a mutator will produce `[(2) * (1 + 1), (1 + 1) * (2)].`

-Metamorpher provides the `Metamorpher::Refactorer` module for constructing classes that perform refactorings.
-Include it, specify a `pattern` and a `replacement`, and then call `refactor(src)`:
+Metamorpher provides the `Metamorpher::Refactorer` and `Metamorpher::Mutator` modules for constructing classes that perform refactorings or mutations.

+To construct a refactorer, include the relevant module, specify a `pattern` and a `replacement`, and then call `refactor(src)`:

 ```ruby
 require "metamorpher"